mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 As with the `MainPage`, the grid on the `DetailsPage` is doing more work than is helpful for making the page easy to maintain.
 At a high level, the page has two key areas: the colored header at the top and the details below.
 The current implementation uses two rows of the Grid to display the header and a third row for the rest of the content.

-Let's simplify the header so it can fit in a single row of the `Grid`.
+Let's simplify the header to fit in a single row of the `Grid`.

 For the header, the current solution uses a `BoxView` stretched over two rows as the background and then puts the `Image` in the first row and the `Label` in the second row.
 By requiring multiple rows for something that, we could argue, should be a single thing (the header), it makes it harder to modify (and particularly to add more elements) without impacting or needing to change other elements on the page.

-Let's start our modifications to this page by removing the unnecessary `RowDefinition`.
+Let's start modifying this page by removing the unnecessary `RowDefinition`.

 ```diff
 -        <Grid RowDefinitions="Auto,Auto,*">